Biking Your Way to Better Health

 Use your gears

-Most all-terrain bikes have 15 gears to 21 gears.
-To get a good workout, learn to
+Most all-terrain bikes have 15 to 21 gears.
+To get a good workout, learn to use all

-use all of them, the IBF says.
-In general, gear down when you're riding into the wind
+of them, the IBF says.
+In general, gear down when you're riding into the wind or uphill.

-or uphill.
 Gear up when riding with the wind or downhill.
-The gears should be used
+The gears should be used to keep a

-to keep a steady pace whether going uphill or down, into the wind, or with the wind
+steady pace whether going uphill or down, into the wind, or with the wind at your

 Ideally, you should always ride in a gear that allows you to maintain your target